1994

 perfectly for the rest of the tour - pretty good eh, considering he'd hardly

 ever played a keyboard before in his life."[10]
-(One could see this as a

-- without Fletch.
-All together 34 concerts were played.
+Altogether 34 concerts were played.

-scuffles (although the exact reasons are unknown).
+in scuffles (although the reasons are unknown).
+Further on, Dave, being totally

-were separate limousines, separate hotel floors.
+No rumours are that there were separate limousines and separate hotel floors.

 Martin: "That was a practical necessity in case individual band members